NixOS/nix/src/nix/nix.md

   /nix/store/q6580lr01jpcsqs4r5arlh4ki2c1m9rv-glibc-2.33-123-dev             44200560
   ```

-  and likewise, again using a store path to a "drv" file to specify the derivation:
+  and likewise, using a store path to a "drv" file to specify the derivation:

   ```console
   # nix path-info -S '/nix/store/gzaflydcr6sb3567hap9q6srzx8ggdgg-glibc-2.33-78.drv^*'
   …
   ```
-* If you didn't specify the desired outputs, but the derivation hs an
+* If you didn't specify the desired outputs, but the derivation has an
   attribute `meta.outputsToInstall`, Nix will use those outputs.
 For
   example, since the package `nixpkgs#libxml2` has this attribute: